tanmayaeron/RISC-V_Simulator/README.txt

     * qdarkstyle: for dark theme

 Installation
-    1. Unzip fileName.zip and locate the folder directory using cmd
+    1. Unzip the zip file and locate the folder directory using cmd

     2. Install required libraries using pip install -r requirements.txt